SwapnilNSDN/react-native-keyboard-next-prev/README.md

-# Description
+## Keyboard with Up Down Arrows for TextInput
-You can use this component to show Up and Down arrow to your keyboard in iPhone.
+You can use this component to show Up and Down arrows to your keyboard in iPhone to switch between Input Text Fields.
+And for Android it will work as it is normal keyboard.

+### How to use :
+after clone write bolow commands npm install react-native run-ios

-# Output :
+## Output :

 <p align="center">
   <img src="https://github.com/SwapnilNSDN/react-native-keyboard-next-prev/blob/master/Screen/Screen1.png" width="200">